jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 The force of the daime draws one's attention to the present and opens up more opportunity for choice.
 When group behavior is the reference point, your conscious choice to harmonize with the group can help relieve varieties of self-centeredness including feeling entitled, lack of connection, and internal conflict.
-In contrast, entitlement and arrogance are a risk when intention is limited to individual exploration.
-The group experience is a hugely significant innovation.
+In contrast, entitlement and arrogance are a risk when intention is limited to individual exploration.[^haridy2024] The group experience is a hugely significant innovation.
 If your experience of psychedelics is only individual exploration then you have not had a chance to appreciate their full transformative potential.